soedinglab/binning_benchmarking/workflow/README.md

 Install these tools with version specified here as instructed in their respective repositories (recommended).
 Otherwise, use the `.yml` files in the `environments` folder for the conda environments used in this study.
 For McDevol, set the McDevol download path in `config.yaml`.

+####  Configuring paths for workflow
+Set correct paths in your system before running the workflow.

+`STROBEALIGNPATH`: Specifies the path to Strobealign executable file used for sequence alignment. (eg. <parentpath>/strobealign/build)

+`UTILPATH`: Specifies the path to the utility directory and contains helper scripts for binning benchmarking tasks.
+It is located in download directory of binning_benchmarking. (eg. <downloadpath>/binning_benchmarking/util)

+`ENVIRONMENT`: Specifies environment path to find MetaBAT2 environment file (`.yml`), found at <downloadpath>/binning_benchmarking/workflow/environments.

+`MCDEVOLPATH`: Provides the location of the McDevol tool and is located at <mcdevoldownloadpath>/mcdevol.

 #### To Run the coassembly binning pipeline
 Use the command below: